mojaloop/control-center-util/README.md

 cd /iac-run-dir
 ```

-Before we can clone the [iac-modules] repository which has all the IAC for installing control center.
-We need to set release tag in the `setenv` file.
+Before cloning the [iac-modules](https://github.com/mojaloop/iac-modules) repository, which contains all the IaC for installing the control center, we need to set the release tag in the `setenv` file.

 ```bash
 $ vim setenv